On this page:

 What basemaps are available?

-There are three styles of basemaps in two coordinate systems available in the Vicmap Basemaps service.
+There are three styles of basemaps in three coordinate systems available in the Vicmap Basemaps service.

 The styles include: